guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 It stores the state file, and keeps a version history of the state file as it grows and changes over time.

-the configuration places a terraform cloud variable as a priority over any over variables that has been set
+The configuration places a terraform cloud variable as a priority over any over variables that has been set.

-each workspace has the ability to set variables, which is specific to the configuration that that workspace represents.
+Each workspace has the ability to set variables, which is specific to the configuration that that workspace represents.

-variables can be reused across multiple workspaces within the terraform cloud environment --> terraform cloud variables sets
+Variables can be reused across multiple workspaces within the terraform cloud environment <span style="color: #3588E9">--></span> terraform cloud variables sets
 ###### <span style="color: #98971a">Version Control</span>

 Terraform Cloud can integrate with the most popular VCS systems, including GitHub, GitLab, Bitbucket and Azure DevOps.
 And it works actually with the on prem or SAS based versions of these products.